-Eligibility.
+Eligible Participants.
 We may grant awards to directors, employees and consultants of our Company, any parent or subsidiary of our Company, or any of our related entities that our board designates as a related entity for the purposes of the 2011 Share Incentive Plan.
-Our compensation committee may from time to time select from among eligible individuals those to whom awards shall be granted.
-However, only employees of our Company or of a parent or subsidiary of our Company are eligible to receive incentive share option awards.
+Our compensation committee may, from time to time, select from among all eligible individuals, those to whom awards shall be granted and shall determine the nature and amount of each award.